 Breathing rate differs across species.

-During inspiration, diaphragm gets contracted.
-During expiration, diaphragm gets relaxed.
-Diaphragm has 75% responsibility in the process of breathing.
+During inspiration, the diaphragm gets contracted.
+During expiration, the diaphragm gets relaxed.
+The diaphragm has 75% responsibility in the process of breathing.

-Humans lose some amount of water content from their body while breathing out.
+Humans lose some amount of water content from their bodies while breathing out.

 Air is pushed outside when the lung pressure increases.